-His has acted for both adults and children who have suffered brain injury as well as children born with cerebral palsy as result of medical accident.
+His has acted for both adults and children who have suffered brain injury including children born with cerebral palsy as result of medical accident.

-His advocacy work has included court hearings and representing families at inquests in coroners courts where he is experienced in the questioning of doctors and other medical staff.
+His advocacy work has included court hearings and inquests at coroner’s courts.
 He has given evidence in the High Court Hong Kong in a major brain injury case.

-Graham read law at university and graduated with a first.
-He later obtained a master’s degree in health law and won prizes for best dissertation and best post graduate student.
-He joined Thomson Snell and Passmore in 2002 and became a partner in 2006.
+Graham read law at university (UEA) and graduated with a first.
+He has a master’s degree (Salford) in health law and won prizes for best dissertation and best post graduate student.
+He qualified as a solicitor in 1993, joined Thomson Snell and Passmore in 2002 and became a partner in 2006.

 He is recognised in leading legal directories for both clinical negligence and personal injury work.
 Comments have included 'Graham Bell is a clever, practical lawyer' (Legal 500 2009). '…leaves no stone unturned' (2010).
 ‘An out and out clever lawyer with great ideas when analysing cases’ (Chambers 2016) ‘He takes very complex stuff and boils it down to the key issues in a way that’s digestible’ (Chambers 2017).